SDrag/weekly-exercises/README.md

 # Exercises
-Weekly exercises for Programming and scripting module
+Weekly exercises for 'Programming and Scripting', module

 FileName | Comment
 -------- | -------